Buenos Aires, Argentina

 To apply to the program, please visit Stetson's Argentina application page.

-TU students who apply to the program must also complete and submit a brief application form to the TU Law Study Abroad Program Office.
+TU students who apply to the program must also complete a brief application form, available from the TU Law Study Abroad Program Office.

 Tuition, Fees, and Payment